steffenkoerner/steffen.koerner.github.io/_posts/2022-03-06-deep-q-networks.md

 ### Experience Replay
 Training a Neural Network uses stochastic gradient descent.
 This algorithm assumes that the training data is independent and identically distributed (i.i.d).
 Unfortunately, our training data doesn't fulfill this assumption.

 It is not independent as the data is received is coming from an agent that is following a policy.
-In other words, the next state and the current state is coupled by the current policy.
+In other words, the next state and the current state is coupled by the current policy in temporarlly way.
 Thus, the agent can't learn directly from the observations.

 This problem can be adressed with a buffer.
 The buffer stores the data collected through many episodes.
 The stored experiences are (s,a,r, s').
 During the learning process a subset is sampled randomly from the buffer.
 This approach leads to the fulfillment of i.i.d experiences and thus we can train our Neural Network.